 Southwest Rapid Rewards personal credit cards

-The current offer on all 3 versions of Southwest personal cards is 40,000 Rapid Rewards points after spending $1,000 in the first 3 months.
-Also, new cardmembers will earn 3 points on dining, including eligible takeout and delivery services for the first year.
+The current offer on all 3 versions of Southwest personal cards is up to 100,000 Rapid Rewards points.
+Earn 50,000 bonus points after spending $2,000 on purchases in the first 3 months.
+Earn an additional 50,000 points if you spend a total of $12,000 in the first 12 months.

 Here are other details about each of the cards:

 The annual Fee is $69.
-Bonus Categories include 2 points per dollar on Southwest airfare and Rapid Rewards hotel and car rental partner purchases, and you’ll earn 1 point per dollar on all other purchases.
-Extra Benefits inclue 3,000 bonus points every anniversary.
+Bonus Categories include 2 points per dollar on Southwest, 2 points per dollar on local transit and commuting, including rideshare, 2 points per dollar on internet, cable, phone service, and select streaming.
+Earn 1 point per dollar on all other purchases.
+Extra Benefits include 3,000 bonus points every anniversary.

 The annual Fee is $99.
-Bonus Categories include 2 points per dollar on Southwest airfare and Rapid Rewards hotel and car rental partner purchases, then you’ll earn 1 point per dollar on all other purchases.
+Bonus Categories include 3 points per dollar on Southwest, 2 points per dollar on local transit and commuting, including rideshare, 2 points per dollar on internet, cable, phone service, and select streaming.
+Earn 1 point per dollar on all other purchases.
 Extra Benefits include 6,000 bonus points every anniversary, the ability to earn tier qualifying points towards A-List status, and no foreign transaction fees.

 The annual Fee is $149.
-Bonus Categories include 2 points per dollar on Southwest airfare and Rapid Rewards hotel and car rental partner purchases, and you’ll earn 1 point per dollar on all other purchases.
+Bonus Categories include 3 points per dollar on Southwest flights.
+Also, 2 points per dollar on local transit and commuting, including rideshare, 2 points per dollar on internet, cable, phone service, and select streaming.
+Earn 1 point per dollar on all other purchases.
 Extra Benefits include 7,500 bonus points every anniversary, $75 annual Southwest credit, 4 upgraded boarding positions per year, 20% back on inflight drinks and WiFi.
 Also, earn tier qualifying points towards A-List status, and no foreign transaction fees.

 While we love Southwest and their loyalty program, you can only book Southwest flights with Southwest Rapid Rewards points